Zephyrr4/kitabkendra/README.md

 ## Project Contributions

 I contributed to both frontend and backend development.
-On the frontend, I designed and implemented the user interface using HTML/CSS and Bootstrap, ensuring a responsive and intuitive design.
+On the frontend, I designed and implemented the user interface using HTML/CSS and Bootstrap, ensuring a intuitive design.
 For the backend, I leveraged Flask and Flask-SQLAlchemy to manage data and interactions with the SQLite database.
 This approach ensured seamless integration and smooth functionality across the application.

 ## Contributing